 4. How do I find out about road conditions?

 Road conditions and travel information are available by calling 511 or checking the North Dakota Travel Information Map.
-The information provided to both of these services is updated daily from 5 a.m. until 9 p.m.
-CST at specific times.
+The information provided to both of these services is updated daily from 5 a.m. until 9 p.m CST 10 pm including holidays. at specific times.
 Road condition information is based on input from NDDOT snowplow crews who are out on the road and is provided solely as a public service.
 Conditions may vary from those reported because the conditions are not updated 24 hours a day.

 5. Who determines what roads to close and when?